SteliosTsop/WHA_Clustering_Classification_Visualization/README.md

 # Clustering and Classification Unsupervised ML algorithms - Visualization of Activation Maps

+This repository presents the computer algorithms developed for the open source publication: *"Unsupervised Machine Learning in Fractography: Evaluation and Interpretation"

 The main objective of this repository is to present Unsupervised ML data pipelines that enable the clustering and the classification of SEM fracture images of WHA samples, according to their tungsten composition.
 Additionally, aiming to interpret the functionality of these algorithms and acquire better understanding of the internal operations that enable the efficacy of the algorithms, another algorithm that visualizes the activation maps of the last convolution layer, according to their importance on the data pipelines, is developed.

-The theoretical framework and the results of our research work are publically available in the open source publication:

 The dataset that is used to evaluate the performance of the introduced algorithms is composed by 810 SEM fracture images with dimensions: 448x448.
 The SEM images are obtained after scanning the fracture surface of 5 different WHA samples with tungsten composition of: 90wt%, 92wt%, 95wt%, 97wt% and 99wt%.